sungatesoft/Moneybox/README.md

 # Moneybox
-This is a sample solution of the task shared below. https://github.com/MoneyBox/moneybox-withdrawal
+This is a sample solution of the task on the link: https://github.com/MoneyBox/moneybox-withdrawal